 About Ellen Cohen

-Thanks to the support and participation from District C residents, CM Cohenís first year on Council proved to be both eventful and successful.
-This fruitful working relationship resulted in over 3000 constituent cases closed, helping to address neighborhood issues from water main leaks to potholes to missed trash pick-up.
+Thanks to the support and participation from District C residents, CM Cohen’s first two terms on Council have proved to be both eventful and successful.
+This fruitful working relationship has resulted in over 10,000 constituent cases closed, helping to address neighborhood issues from water main leaks to potholes to missed trash pick-up.

-The leadership of St. Stephenís Episcopal Church approached CM Cohen to request a 1,000-foot alcohol-free zone to surround their on-campus elementary school classrooms, similar to the alcohol-free zones that public elementary schools enjoy.
+The leadership of St. Stephen’s Episcopal Church approached CM Cohen to request a 1,000-foot alcohol-free zone to surround their on-campus elementary school classrooms, similar to the alcohol-free zones that public elementary schools enjoy.
 CM Cohen determined that the safety of young students must be a priority.
 With the support of the Lancaster Place Civic Association, in which the church resides, she was able to pass an ordinance that will protect these children from having liquor stores built next to their elementary school.

-District C is home to over 215,000 people and 60 active civic clubs, and attending their meetings and ensuring that their voices are heard has been an essential objective for the District C team.
+District C is home to over 215,000 people and over 70 active civic clubs, and attending their meetings and ensuring that their voices are heard has been an essential objective for the District C team.
 To help her office track the ideas and concerns of this plethora of groups, CM Cohen created the Cohen Ambassador Program (CAP), which designates a volunteer from each civic association as a point-person for issues in their respective communities.
 The CAP program has proved to be highly successful by enabling ambassadors to trade stories about challenges and successes in their various neighborhoods, providing one another with guidance on common problems.